AgronKabashi/TemplateEngine/README.md

 Demo: [http://agronkabashi.github.io/TemplateEngine/](http://agronkabashi.github.io/TemplateEngine/)

+###Important Notes:
+  - 2015-03-17 TemplateEngine is being reworked and optimized.
+A notable change and a major performance improvement is moving away from RequireJS for lazyloading internals.

 ###Related Projects
 - __[TemplateEngine.Backend](https://github.com/AgronKabashi/TemplateEngine.Backend) -__ A complementing library that provides the model and services  needed for using and storing templates on the server side.
 - __[SimpleCMS](https://github.com/AgronKabashi/SimpleCMS) -__ A client-based application builder with user, template and content management features utilizing TemplateEngine.